 Instruction: Clarify butter.

-Why it's done: Butter is melted so that the milk solids separate from the fat; the clear fat won't burn as fast when used to sauté meat
+Why it's done: Butter is melted so that the milk solids separate from the fat; the clear fat won't burn as fast when used to sauté meat or vegetables.

 Can you skip that step?
 Yes.
 The two best options: Mix equal parts butter and refined oil―the butter still adds flavor and helps meat brown faster, but the oil raises the burning point.
 Or quickly clarify butter in the microwave (be sure to cover it).
 Melt it, wait for the milk solids to settle to the bottom, and pour off the clear liquid.